Skip to Content

 Healthy DC Plan

-Adults who no longer qualify for Medicaid will generally be eligible for a new Basic Health Program called the Healthy DC Plan , which will cover individuals with household incomes between 139% and 200% of FPL.
+Adults who no longer qualify for Medicaid after January 1, 2026 will be transitioned to the District’s new Basic Health Program called the Healthy DC Plan , which will cover individuals with household incomes between 139% and 200% of the federal poverty level.

 Household Size139% 200%